armandmcqueen/tensorpack-mask-rcnn/MaskRCNN_no_batch_convergence/README.md

 ### Sample targets

 Fixed issue where randomness was disabled.
-Running on Node 1
+Ran on Node 1 (need to copy tfevents)
+Converges

 ### RPN loss

-Converges.
+No longer certain.
+Running on Node 5